fotober

 The importance of lighting shapes a property's image

 Color temperature plays a vital role in setting the mood and ensuring accurate representation of properties.
+Choosing the best lighting for real estate photography involves selecting the right color temperature:

 • Warm Light (2700K - 3000K): This range creates a cozy and inviting atmosphere, making it perfect for living spaces.